Sophie Ellis-Bextor: 2020–2023: Songs from the Kitchen Disco

 In 2020, during the COVID-19 pandemic lockdown in the UK, Ellis-Bextor performed live weekly "Kitchen Disco" concerts featuring herself and her family, streamed live from their kitchen on Instagram.
-Beginning 24 June 2020 Ellis-Bextor started a weekly podcast titled Spinning Plates with Sophie Ellis-Bextor on which she interviews working mothers.
-Guests have included Fearne Cotton, Caitlin Moran, Myleene Klass, Róisin Murphy, and Janet Ellis.
+Beginning 24 June 2020, Ellis-Bextor started a weekly podcast titled Spinning Plates with Sophie Ellis-Bextor on which she interviews working mothers.
+Guests have included Fearne Cotton, Caitlin Moran, Myleene Klass, Róisin Murphy, and her own mother Janet Ellis.

 On 16 July 2020, Ellis-Bextor announced the greatest hits album Songs from the Kitchen Disco.
 The album was preceded by the release of a single, "Crying at the Discoteque", a cover version of the Alcazar song, which she had performed during her lockdown concerts in September 2020.
-She performed the single on The Graham Norton Show on New Years Eve.
-In March 2022, she embarked on her "Songs from the Kitchen Disco" tour of the U.K. In July 2022, the singer revealed a new single, "Hypnotized", a collaboration with electronic artist Wuh Oh and will feature on her upcoming seventh studio album.
+She performed the single on The Graham Norton Show on New Year's Eve.
+In March 2022, she embarked on her "Songs from the Kitchen Disco" tour of the U.K. In July 2022, the singer revealed a new single, "Hypnotized", a collaboration with electronic artist Wuh Oh.

 A live album was released in November 2022 entitled Kitchen Disco – Live at the London Palladium.